Skip to Content

 Practice Water Safety

 “Wisconsin’s beautiful lakes are great places for families to enjoy summer fun,” Dr. Smolcich says.
-“It’s also a time when parents and caretakers must be vigilant in watching kids who are enjoying water activities.”
+“It’s also a time when parents and caretakers must be vigilant in watching kids while they enjoy water activities.”

 According to the CDC, drowning is the leading cause of death for children between the ages of 1 and 4.

-Running around wet pool surfaces presents another opportunity for injury, so health experts recommend reminding children to walk to help avoid falls that can result in head injuries or broken bones.
+Running around wet pool surfaces presents another opportunity for injury.
+Health experts recommend reminding children to walk to help avoid falls that can result in head injuries or broken bones.

-“And, of course, any youngster aboard any kind of boat should wear a proper-fitting life jacket,” Dr. Smolcich says.
+“And, of course, youngsters aboard any kind of boat should wear a proper-fitting life jacket,” Dr. Smolcich says.
 “Ideally, adults should wear life jackets, too, as a way of setting a good example.”

 Wear a Helmet